 In this case, the husband and wife married in 1941.
 However, they separated and divorced in 1953, and the husband gained custody of their two young children and moved to Huntsville, Alabama, one of the states that does recognize the validity of common law marriages.

 Four years later, in 1957, however, the husband asked his ex-wife to join him in Alabama.
-While in Alabama, the ex-spouses lived like a married couple, again.
-They shared a bedroom, raised their two children, filed joint tax returns, and entertained friends in their house together, like a couple would.
-Under Alabama’s laws regarding common law marriage, the couple had satisfied all of the requirements, and was technical remarried by common law.
+While in Alabama, the ex-spouses lived together like a married couple, again.
+They shared a bedroom, raised their two children, filed joint tax returns, and entertained friends in their house together as a couple would.
+Under Alabama’s laws, the couple had satisfied all of the requirements and was technically remarried.

-After three years of cohabitating, however, the couple – now married by common law – and their children moved to California, where a marriage by common law is not possible.
-They stayed in California from 1960 through 1976 without officially marrying in the state.
+After three years of cohabitating and living together, however, the couple – now married by common law – and their children moved to California, where a marriage by common law is not possible.
+They stayed in California from 1960 through 1976 without officially marrying.
 This lasted until the husband moved to Hawaii, where he eventually married someone else.

-The wife filed an action in the courts of California for a determination on whether she was married to the husband, or not.
-Even though the court was in California, it applied the laws of Alabama to determine whether the couple had been married under common law while they had cohabited for three years while in that state.
-After finding that they had been married under common law in Alabama, the court in California decided that this marriage was due Full Faith and Credit under the Constitution, and that California had to acknowledge their marriage, even though it could not have happened in our state.
+The wife filed an action in California courts for a determination on whether she was married to the husband or not.
+Even though the court was in California, it applied the laws of Alabama to determine whether the couple had been in common law marriage in California while they had lived together for three years in the state.
+After finding that they had been married under common law in Alabama, the court in California decided that this marriage was due to Full Faith and Credit under the Constitution.
+California had to acknowledge their marriage, even though it could not have happened in our state.

 The Family Law Attorneys at Fernandez & Karney

 Making a mistake on this question can be shocking.
 To find that you are legally married to someone else when you had never had a wedding can be a surprise.
 It can also be costly if you decide that the next step that you want to take is a divorce.
-If you have a question about common law marriages or are worried that you might be in one, contact the family law and divorce attorneys at Fernandez & Karney online or at (310) 870-1862.
+If you have a question about California common law marriage, need legal advice, or if you are worried that you might be in one, contact the family law and divorce attorneys at Fernandez & Karney online or at (310) 870-1862.